What is Neuroblastoma

 - Issues with being unable to feel or move parts of the body

-*Information taken from the American Childhood Cancer Foundation (link above).
+*All information above taken from outside websites.
 It is important to remember that each case of Neuroblastoma is different from the next.
-Please speak with a healthcare professional regarding any concerns you have.*
+Please speak with a healthcare professional regarding any concerns you may have.*